 Marine Invasive Species Fee Collection Law

 Chapter 2.
 Ballast Water Management Requirements

-(2) For purposes of this subdivision, "same location" means an area within one nautical mile (6,000 feet) of the berth or within the recognized breakwater of a California port or place, at which the ballast water to be discharged was loaded.
+(B) For purposes of this paragraph, "same location" means an area within one nautical mile (6,000 feet) of the berth or within the recognized breakwater of a California port, at which the ballast water to be discharged was loaded.

 (4) Use an alternative, environmentally sound method of ballast water management that, before the vessel begins the voyage, has been approved by the commission or the United States Coast Guard as being at least as effective as exchange, using mid-ocean waters, in removing or killing nonindigenous species.

 (5) Discharge the ballast water to a reception facility approved by the commission.